6 Request Compute, Memory, and Latency Bottlenecks

 Speculative decoding is not a universal win.
 Several factors determine whether it helps:

-Temperature: at low temperatures (greedy or near-greedy sampling), the draft model’s predictions are more likely to match the target model, giving higher acceptance rates.
+Temperature: at low temperatures (greedy or near-greedy sampling), the draft model’s predictions are more likely to match the target model’s sampled tokens, giving higher acceptance rates.
 At high temperatures, the target model’s distribution is more spread out, making it harder for the draft to guess correctly.
 Speculative decoding works best for deterministic tasks like code generation and factual Q&A.

 Batch size: this is the most important practical consideration.
-Speculative decoding’s benefit comes from replacing sequential target-model forward passes with one parallel verification pass.
-But in high-throughput serving with large batch sizes, the target model’s forward passes are already efficient – the GPU is well-utilized because it’s processing many requests at once.
-Adding draft model overhead on top of an already-efficient pipeline can actually hurt throughput.
+Speculative decoding’s benefit comes from replacing sequential target model forward passes with one parallel verification pass.
+But in high-throughput serving with large batch sizes, the target model’s forward passes may have high MFU already, meaning that the extra verification tokens can slow down the forward passes.
+Adding a draft model on top of a high-MFU pipeline can drive an increase in TPOT, offsetting gains from speculative decoding, and in the extreme, it can actually hurt throughput.
 Speculative decoding shines in low-batch-size, latency-sensitive scenarios.

 Multi-token prediction

-Multi-token prediction (MTP) (Gloeckle et al. 2024) modifies the model architecture to predict multiple future tokens at each position.
+Multi-token prediction (Gloeckle et al. 2024) modifies the model architecture to predict multiple future tokens at each position.
 In addition to the standard next-token prediction head, the model has auxiliary heads that predict the token 2, 3, or \(k\) steps ahead.
 During training, all heads are trained simultaneously with a shared loss.
+A comparison of standard decoding and multi-token prediction is shown in Figure 6.7.

 At inference time, the auxiliary heads generate candidate tokens for positions beyond the next token.
-These candidates are then verified – either through additional forward passes or by treating them as draft tokens in a speculative decoding framework.
+These candidates are then verified by treating them as draft tokens in a speculative decoding framework.
 When the candidates are accepted, the model has effectively generated multiple tokens from a single forward pass through the main body of the network.

 DeepSeek-V3 uses MTP with two prediction heads, and Meta’s Llama architecture has explored similar approaches.
-The key advantage of MTP over external draft models (covered below) is that the draft candidates come from the model itself, so they tend to have high acceptance rates.
-The cost is a modest increase in model size and training complexity from the auxiliary heads.
+The key advantage of MTP over external draft models (covered above) is that the draft candidates come from the model itself, so they tend to have high acceptance rates.
+One cost is a modest increase in model size, which is usually negligible.
+The primary barrier to widespread adoption is the added training complexity from the auxiliary heads.

 6.6 Parallel Decoding